You are currently viewing 3 Key business metrics you need to track in your online service business

 The Net Promoter Score is a score that tells you how much your customers like you and gives you insights into whether or not they are going to stay as customers.
 It’s for business owners who want to measure and understand how good or bad their customer relationships are and how their customers’ loyalty correlates with the growth of the company.

-How do I track them?
+How do I track business metrics?

-Pen & paper, spreadsheets, a fancy piece of software… it doesn’t really matter in the first instance so long as you’re doing it!
+Pen & paper, spreadsheets, a fancy piece of software… it doesn’t really matter in the first instance so long as you’re doing it.

 It’s incredibly important to know that our clients are generating more income than it costs to acquire them, or what our clients truly rate our service.